ZH-heng/research_workflow/README.md

-# Automatic Generation of Research Workflow from Academic Papers: A Full-text Mining Approach
+# Automated Generation of Research Workflow from Academic Papers: A Full-text Mining Framework

 ## Overview
-Dataset and source code for paper "Automatic Generation of Research Workflow from Academic Papers: A Full-text Mining Approach".
+Dataset and source code for paper "Automated Generation of Research Workflow from Academic Papers: A Full-text Mining Framework".

 ## Directory structure
 <pre>